 Copy number variation in the human genome: Understanding the genetic basis of human health involves determining how the different genetic variants present in human populations contribute to health and disease in individuals.
 There are currently major efforts aimed at discovering links between substitutional ('SNP') variants and predisposition to disorders like type I diabetes, asthma and schizophrenia.
 However, many human genetic disorders can instead result from having the wrong number of copies of a gene, or parts of a gene, and variation in gene number has recently become widely appreciated as an important contributor to disease susceptibility.
 Variation in gene copy number is extensive in humans - and there are many examples of important genes that show variation in number; for example, people who are "Rhesus negative" completely lack any copies of the RHD gene, whereas "Rhesus positive" individuals have one or two copies.

 Our current research investigates the difficult question of how copy number variation affects function.
 It is often assumed that gene expression is simply proportional to copy number, but several examples show that the truth is often more complicated.
 In particular, expression can also be simultaneously affected by gene sequence variants, trans-acting factors, and position within a repeat array.
-We are using our high-precision approaches to measuring gene copy number to underpin investigation of these questions for the human alpha-defensin, salivary amylase and CCL3L1 genes.
+People can have between 2 and 18 copies of the human salivary amylase gene, and it has been proposed that this variation may be important in human handling of dietary carbohydrate.
+Our work has defined the structural basis of this variation (Carpenter et al., 2015) and discovered new variants of the nearby pancreatic amylase genes (Shwan et al., 2017).

 Armour, J.A.L., Palla, R., Zeeuwen, P.L.J.M., den Heijer, M., Schalkwijk, J. and Hollox, E.J.
 (2007).
 Accurate, high-throughput typing of copy number variation using paralogue ratios from dispersed repeats.
 Nucleic Acids Res., 35, e19.